-Ferrets are very sociable animals and can make wonderful pets, especially if handled and socialized well from an early age.
+Ferrets are very sociable animals and can make wonderful pets, especially if handled and socialised well from an early age.
 They are inquisitive and playful animals with characteristics similar to those of dogs as well as cats, and can be easily trained to use a litter box.
 Ferrets are not usually aggressive if handled correctly, though young children should be supervised at all times to avoid nipping.

 Ferrets are higher maintenance pets than either cats or dogs, and require an owner who is willing to give a lot of time and attention.
 They need several hours of supervised exercise and play outside of their cage each day and can be quite mischievous and destructive.
-Ferrets get along with cats and most dogs if socialized with them early but should always be supervised.
+Ferrets get along with cats and most dogs if socialised with them early but should always be supervised.
 Avoid contact with pet birds, rabbits, guinea pigs, mice and rats.